 |ISAC Veteran's Grant (IVG)*||Federal Direct GRAD PLUS|

-At the end of each semester students are expected to:
+At the completion of each academic term, students are expected to:

-- Maintain a minimum cumulative grade point average of 2.0 or "C" as an undergraduate by the end of each term.
+- Maintain a minimum cumulative grade point average of 2.0 or “C” as an undergraduate by the end of each term.
 Graduate students are expected to maintain a minimum cumulative grade point average of 3.0 or “B” by the end of each term AND

 - If the GPA falls below the requirement, the student’s aid will be suspended.